SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 * `fee`.
 If set to a non-free value `parking_space=parking_pay` is set as an attribute.
 * `parking_space=disabled`

-An additional attribute `access` is also set - this is the regular `access` tag from OSM.
+An additional attribute `access` is also set - this is derived from the regular `access` tag from OSM.

 ### `amenity` education and hospital features in `land1`.